remarkjs/remark/readme.md

 of remark.
 If the input is markdown, you can use `remark-parse` with `unified`.
-If the output is markdown, you can use `remark-stringify` with `unified` If both the input and output are markdown, you can use `remark` itself.
+If the output is markdown, you can use `remark-stringify` with `unified` If both the input and output are markdown, you can use `remark` on its own.
 When you want to inspect and format markdown files in a project, you can use `remark-cli`.